 It is recommended students take courses in both basic accounting and economics.
 Other helpful courses include those that strengthen the student's ability to use proper grammar and sentence construction in both written and spoken communication.
 Applicants will need to have received a bachelor's degree from a regionally-accredited college or university prior to the time of fall registration.

-For additional information on pre-law study, see the current Official Guide to U.S. Law Schools, prepared by the Law School Admission Council and the Association of American Law Schools.
+For additional information on pre-law study, see the current Official Guide to U.S. Law Schools, prepared by the Law School Admission Council (LSAC) and the Association of American Law Schools.
 This book includes material on the law and lawyers, together with individualized information on most American law schools.
-It may be obtained at college bookstores, ordered from the Law School Admission Council, or accessed online at the LSAC website: http://officialguide.lsac.org/.